tebriel/inefficientinequalities/README.md

 always be true if <4 is satisfied.
 In other words, given >2 >=2.1 <4 !=4.5, the
 minimum list of equivalent inequalities is >=2.1 <4.

-Gotcha: The input may not stri tly be a subset of the output, e.g. ">3 !=3" is equivalent to ">3".
+Gotcha: The input may not strictly be a subset of the output, e.g. ">3 !=3" is equivalent to ">3".

 Challenge: Write a program that reads a list of whitespace-separated